DominicSamoes/printf/README.md

   - space : same as \+, but adds a space (is overwritten by \+)
   - \# : adds a 0 in front of octal conversions that don't begin with one, and a 0x or 0X for x or X conversions

+### [9.
+Sarcasm is lost in print]
+* Handle the following length modifiers for non-custom conversion specifiers:
+  - l : converts d, i, u, o, x, X conversions in short signed or unsigned ints
+  - h : converts d, i, u, o, x, X conversions in long signed or unsigned ints

+### [10.
+Print some money and give it to us for the rain forests]
+* Handle the field width for non-custom conversion specifiers.

 ---

 ### Authors